Samurai Western: Plot

 The game takes place in America in the 1800s, in the area known as the Wild West.
 Gojiro Kiryu, a samurai, has arrived from Japan to find and kill his brother, Rando, who came to the United States some time before.
 Upon his arrival, he finds the region under the tyrannical rule of a local Tycoon named Goldberg, whose hired thugs have left the nearby settlements virtual ghost towns.
 Although initially uninterested in these happenings, Gojiro is nonetheless drawn into conflict with Goldberg's forces as his warrior's code demands that he do the right thing and help the people being hurt by the tycoon.
 After learning of a connection between Goldberg and his missing brother, a final confrontation lingers.

 Development

-Kenneth Rocafort (now a comics artist) drew the cover for a video game before he got into comics at Top Cow comics.
+Kenneth Rocafort drew the cover for a video game before he got into comics at Top Cow comics.

 Reception

 Samurai Western received "mixed" reviews according to video game review aggregator Metacritic.